 Directions

-- Make the Ragu: Heat olive oil, sauté carrot, celery, onion until soft.
-Brown beef and pork.
-Pour in red wine, reduce by half.
-Stir in passata, tomato paste, bay leaves, 4 cups beef stock, salt, and pepper.
-Simmer uncovered 2.5–3 hours, adding more stock halfway if needed.
+- Pour in the red wine and let it reduce by half.
+Stir in the passata, tomato paste, bay leaves, 4 cups of beef stock, salt, and pepper.

-- Bake: Scatter mozzarella over the top.
-Bake uncovered for 45 minutes until golden and bubbling.
+- Scatter the torn mozzarella over the top.
+Bake uncovered for 45 minutes until golden brown and bubbling.

-- Rest: Let the lasagna rest for 5–10 minutes before slicing and serving.
+- Let the lasagne rest for at least 10 minutes before slicing and serving to allow it to set.

 Notes